tvaltn/csharp-tdd-domain-modelling/exercise2.md

 # 2. Use the Red Green Refactor workflow to implement a solution

-There is a class in `./src/main/java/com.booleanuk/code/CohortManager.java` and a test class in `./src/test/java/com.booleanuk/core/CohortManagerTest.java`.
+There is a class in the Main project called CohortManager.cs and a test class in Test project called CohortManagerTests.cs
 Your morning teacher will demonstrate the process of creating tests from the domain model below, and then using those tests to develop robust source code.

 This is known as the **Red, Green, Refactor** workflow; an important discipline to practice.
 Simple to learn yet difficult to master.